mstankovic/cypress-xray-integration/README.md

     },
     env: {
       xray: {
+        serverUrl: "YOUR_XRAT_SERVER"
         testPlan: "YOUR_TEST_PLAN_ID",
-        testExecution: "YOUR_TEST_EXECUTION_ID", // Optional, leave blank to create new
+        testExecution: "YOUR_TEST_EXECUTION_ID", // Optional, leave blank to create new execution
         token: "YOUR_XRAY_API_TOKEN"
       }
     }